Kanye West's 'Famous' Producer Reignites Taylor Swift Feud

 Havoc claims that West was just giving Swift "props," and he wasn't intentionally trying to "diss" her.

-The interview comes just over a month after a new video leaked on YouTube that revealed even more of the viral phone call between West and Swift over the lyrics, which was first leaked by the rapper's wife, Kim Kardashian West, via Snapchat.
+The interview comes just over a month after new video clips leaked on YouTube that revealed even more of the viral phone call between West and Swift over the lyrics, which was first leaked by the rapper's wife, Kim Kardashian West, via Snapchat.
+In the clips, West can be heard telling Swift he wants to use the "I feel like me and Taylor might still have sex" lyric, but doesn't mention the "I made that b***h famous" line.

+"I'm glad it's not mean though," Swift can be heard in the the clips, responding to West.
+"It doesn’t feel mean, but like, oh my god, the build-up you gave it.
+I thought it was gonna be like that stupid dumb b***h, like, but it’s not."

+At the time, Swift addressed the new video clips via Instagram Stories.

 "Instead of answering those who are asking how I feel about the video footage that was leaked, proving that I was telling the truth the whole time about *that call* (you know, the one that was illegally recorded, that somebody edited and manipulated in order to frame me and put me, my family, and fans through hell for 4 years)...
-SWIPE UP to see what really matters," Swift shared on Instagram Stories at the time, with a link to a donation page for Feeding America.
+SWIPE UP to see what really matters," Swift shared, with a link to a donation page for Feeding America.

 Kardashian West fired back, tweeting, "@taylorswift13 has chosen to reignite an old exchange - that at this point in time feels very self-serving given the suffering millions of real victims are facing right now.
 I didn’t feel the need to comment a few days ago, and I’m actually really embarrassed and mortified to be doing it right now, but because she continues to speak on it, I feel I’m left without a choice but to respond because she is actually lying."